SampathKumarKolichalam/Portfolio-Website/README.md

 ---

 ## 📜 **License**
-This project is licensed under the **MIT License**.
-Feel free to use and modify it.
+This project has my Professional and Personal data.
+Please Connect with me via Email or LinkedIn to use it.

 ---

 ## 👨‍💻 **Connect with Me**
 📧 Email: [sampathkumarkolichalam@gmail.com]
 🔗 LinkedIn: [https://www.linkedin.com/in/sampath-kumar-kolichalam-18b57b1ab/]

 ---